issp-center-dev/DCore/doc/tutorial/bethe-t2g/bethe.rst

 it launches MPI processes internally for heavy tasks.
 The QMC solver is executed with the number of MPI processes as well.

-..
-We run this sample with 24 MPI processes.
 Each self-consistent step takes around 5 min, most of which is spent for solving an effective impurity problem by QMC.
 40 iterations take around 200 min.